Shipping changes that are webview-friendly

 A change to Android WebView is potentially high risk if one of the following hold:

-- Theh change removes an API or changes its behavior such that app code that calls the API may start throwing an exception or otherwise hard-crash
+- The change alters an API's behavior such that app code that calls the API may start throwing an exception or otherwise hard-crash

 - The change has significant impact on the architecture of the Android WebView platform as it differs from other platforms